khrissianjoi/CA208/SoftwareTesting.md

 - coverage target (set and) met
 - time (or cost) limit exceeded
 If exit criteria are met, the software/system can be released to the next test phase or production.

-A developer makes an ERROR → ... and injects a DEFECT into the software → ... and the fault causes software to FAIL.

 <b>Software Testing</b> is the systematic exploration of a component/system with the main aim of finding and reporting defects.
 Testing rigorously examines the component/system behaviour and reports defects found.